The Employment Law Review: India

 As per the MBA, an eligible employee is a woman who has worked with the employer for at least 80 days during the 12 months immediately preceding the date of her expected delivery.

-The woman employee may be entitled to other benefits, such as a medical bonus, nursing breaks, working from home, a crèche facility, among other things, as per the provisions of the MBA.
+The woman employee may be entitled to other benefits, such as a medical bonus, nursing breaks, working from home and a crèche facility, among other things, as per the provisions of the MBA.
+On 1 June 2021, the Ministry of Labour and Employment issued an advisory to encourage employers to allow nursing mothers to work from home, wherever the nature of work so permits.

 Finally, the MBA prohibits an employer from terminating the employment of a woman during her absence or pregnancy, or from giving notice of termination of her services during or on account of such absence.